ror-community/ror-app/README.md

 - `ember build` (development)
 - `ember build --environment production` (production)

-### Deploying
+# Deployment

-Deployment is handled by Travis automatically after any commit to the repo.
+Deployment is handled by [Github actions](https://github.com/ror-community/ror-app/actions)

-### Relation to the primary ROR site
+- **Deploy Dev** action deploys to dev.ror.org on push/merge to dev branch
+- **Deploy Master** action deploys to ror.org on push/merge to master branch

+## Note

 Styling for the app is handled externally, in the primary site at https://ror.org.
 The `<head>` tag in `app/index.html` contains the link to the relevant CSS.
 Note that the dev branch is pointed at https://_dev_.ror.org instead.

-## Further Reading / Useful Links
+# Further Reading / Useful Links

 - [ember.js](https://emberjs.com/)
 - [ember-cli](https://ember-cli.com/)